dirmich/karen/docs/installation.basic.md

 # Installation
-Karen is available as separate components that together create an extensible environment for devices and processing input/output.
+Karen is available as separate components that together create an extensible environment for devices and the processing of input/output.
 These components can be installed together or separately depending on your needs.
 This page attempts to articulate how to install each of the components and their dependencies.

 ## Install the BRAIN
-In order for Karen to work properly you must have a running instance of ```kbrain```.
+In order for Karen to work properly you must have a running instance of ```karen_brain.Brain()```.
 The brain is fairly straightforward to install with the following steps:

 ```
 sudo apt-get install libfann2 python3-fann2